sunbeam-labs/sunbeam/docs/quickstart.rst

 - ``sunbeam_config.yml`` contains all the configuration parameters for each step of the Sunbeam pipeline.

-- ``samples.csv`` is a comma-separated list of samples that Sunbeam found the given data folder, along with absolute paths to their FASTQ files.
+- ``samples.csv`` is a comma-separated list of samples that Sunbeam found in the given data folder, along with absolute paths to their FASTQ files.

-Right now we have everything we need to do basic quality-control and contig assembly.
+Right now we have everything we need to do basic quality-control.
 However, let's go ahead and set up contaminant filtering to make things interesting.

 Contaminant filtering
 ---------------------